COVID-19 FAQs For Non-Unionized Employees In Ontario

 Yes.
 An employer is entitled to terminate you from your employment upon complying with your minimal statutory entitlements under the Employment Standards Act and, under most circumstances, upon providing you with a reasonable notice of termination at common law or pay in lieu thereof.
 In the event of a dismissal with cause, an employer may terminate your employment summarily without notice or pay in lieu thereof subject to any minimal entitlements you may have under the Employment Standards Act.

-Yes.
+The answer to this question is complicated.
 Generally speaking, a lay-off is only legal if the employer has an express or implied contractual right to put your work on hold.
-In the absence of such a contractual right, your employer is not allowed to cease your work on the assumption that you will be required to return to work sometime in the future.
-Employers in Ontario normally do not have a clause in their written employment agreements with their employees entitling them to a right to a lay-off and the absence of such a clause can result in liability to the employer.
-It remains to be seen whether the Ontario government intends to intervene with the current state of the law through legislation.
+In the absence of such a contractual right, an employer is not allowed to cease your work on the assumption that you will be required to return to work sometime in the future.
+At common law, such an act on the part of the employer would amount to a “constructive dismissal” thereby entitling you to sue for severance.

 The answer depends on whether the employer’s concerns are reasonable, objective and consistent with information from medical and Ontario’s public health officials.
 The employer may likewise have valid and objective health and safety concerns as it is obligated to provide employees with a secure work environment.
 In the absence of the above considerations, any unfounded concerns could be regarded as discriminatory under the Ontario Human Rights Code.
 Furthermore, preventing you from working and failing to pay you may result in liability to the employer.

 Yes, if allowing you to come into work means putting others at risk.
-Similarly, with an employee who has been diagnosed with COVID-19, the employer has to balance your right to be free from discrimination on the ground of family status or by association with the obligation to provide other employees with a healthy and safe work environment.
+Similarly with an employee who has been diagnosed with COVID-19, the employer has to balance your right to be free from discrimination on the ground of family status or by association with the obligation to provide other employees with a healthy and safe work environment.
 The employer can ask that you stay at home for the length of time consistent with information from medical and public health officials.
-It is arguable that the employer has to pay you for the duration of your stay as failure to do so may amount to a constructive dismissal.

 Ultimately yes, if your fears are unfounded and the employer has gone through the necessary steps to ensure compliance with health and safety laws.
 Unless you have reasonable grounds to doubt the health and safety of your workplace or if the reason for your non-attendance falls under one of the grounds under the Ontario Human Rights Code entitling you to accommodation, failure to attend work could eventually constitute cause for dismissal.